Eastern green mamba: Description

 The eastern green mamba is a large snake, with a slightly compressed and very slender body with a medium to long tapering tail.
 Adult males average around 1.8 m in total length, while females average 2.0 m.
 This species rarely exceeds lengths of 2.5 m.
 In general, the total length is 4–4.3 times the length of the tail.
 The adult eastern green mamba has bright green upperparts—occasionally with isolated yellow scales—and a pale yellow-green belly.
 Sometimes they are duller-coloured before moulting.
 Juveniles are blue-green, becoming bright green when they are around 75 cm long.
 The coffin-shaped head is long and slender, with a prominent canthus which is slightly demarcated from the neck.
 When threatened or otherwise aroused, the eastern green mamba is capable of flattening its neck area into a slight hood.
 The medium-sized eyes have round pupils, the borders of which have a narrow golden or ochre edge; the irises are olive green, becoming bright green posteriorly.
 The inside of the mouth may be white or bluish-white.

 Other green snakes are often called "green mambas" in Southern Africa, including green forms of the boomslang (Dispholidus typus), which can be distinguished by their larger eyes and shorter heads.
 They are also venomous.
-Green bushsnakes of the genus Philothamnus are also commonly confused with smaller Eastern green mambas.
+Green bush snakes of the genus Philothamnus are also commonly confused with smaller Eastern green mambas.